geoffreycastillo/ios-js/README.md

 ## Paper

-We present `ios.js`, and in particular the Continuous IOS scale, in more details in our paper: [Beranek and Castillo (2022) Continuous Inclusion of Other in the Self](https://geoffreycastillo.com/pdf/Beranek,Castillo-Continuous-Inclusion-of-Other-in-the-Self.pdf).
+We present `ios.js`, and in particular the Continuous IOS scale, in more details in our (open-access) paper: [Beranek and Castillo (2022) Continuous Inclusion of Other in the Self](https://doi.org/10.1007/s40881-024-00176-4).

 If you use `ios.js`, please cite it!